MicrosoftDocs/data-api-builder-docs/data-api-builder/breaking-change-list.md

 # Breaking change list

-Breaking changes will be announced and documented in this article.
+Breaking changes and feature retirements will be announced and documented in this article.